Gibbs state preparation for commuting Hamiltonian: Mapping to classical Gibbs sampling: Reduction for 2D 4-local qubit CLH without classical qubits

 \subsection{Reduction to a classical Hamiltonian}

 In this section, we describe how to reduce the task of Gibbs state preparation for qubit CLH without classical qubits to the task of classical Gibbs sampling.
-An explicit and canonical example is the Gibbs state preparation for the defected Toric code, which is described in \Cref{appendix:DTC} and \Cref{appendix:non_punctured}.
+An explicit and canonical example is the Gibbs state preparation for the defected Toric code, as described in \Cref{appendix:DTC} and \Cref{appendix:non_punctured}, with respect to the punctured defected Toric code (e.g. embedded on a planar lattice) and on a torus, respectively.
 For general qubit CLHs without classical qubits, our result is summarized in the following theorem.

 \begin{theorem} Given an 2D $n$-qubit CLH $H=\sum_{p \in P} p$, suppose there are no classical qubits, and the set of boundary qubits is not empty.
 Let $\cP$, $\cR$, $H_\cP:=\sum_{p\in \cP} p$ and $H_G^{(2)}$ be as defined in \Cref{cor:PA}.